For most businesses, acquiring local customers online becomes crucial and that is where digital branding comes into the picture.

 4) Get A Local Business Page

-Creating a local business page on Google+ Local Pages, Facebook Pages and Bing Places goes a long way in tapping the local market.
+Creating a local business page on Google+ Local Pages, Facebook Pages and Bing Places (or in the Yellow Pages) goes a long way in tapping the local market.
 For a simple reason, the appearance of these pages in local search makes them highly valuable for customers at the time of need.

 For this, make sure you define your business category, city and region accurately to ensure that your business shows up in people’s search results.
 For example, if you are a California-based donuts business, your category becomes ‘food and cuisine’ with the location being ‘Carlsbad, San Diego, California, United States’.